What is Dividend Payout Ratio (DPR)?

 The dividend payout ratio helps investors determine which companies align best with their investment goals.
 When shareholders invest in a company, return on their investment comes from two sources: dividends and capital gains.
 The two sources of return are related as follows:

-- A high DPR means that the company is reinvesting less money back into the company, while paying out relatively more of its earnings in the form of dividends.
-Such companies tend to attract income investors who prefer the assurance of a steady stream of income to high potential for growth in share price.
+- A high DPR means that the company is reinvesting less money back into its business, while paying out relatively more of its earnings in the form of dividends.
+Such companies tend to attract income investors who prefer the assurance of a steady stream of income to a high potential for growth in share price.

 - A low DPR means that the company is reinvesting more money back into expanding its business.
 By virtue of investing in business growth, the company will likely be able to generate higher levels of capital gains for investors in the future.
 Therefore, these types of companies tend to attract growth investors who are more interested in potential profits from a significant rise in share price, and less interested in dividend income.